TheTrebuchet/Simple-Sankey-Generator/README.md

 `--unitvalue` accepts a value by which the grid will form, default is 100

-## Generating config
+## Creating config

-Generating the config files is very straight-forward.
+Creating the config files is very straight-forward.

 ### Initiate a row